 How to check a client for diastasis recti

-Note that it’s important to always ask a client permission to touch her abdominal area.
+Watch the video below to learn how to check a client for DR. Note that it’s important to always ask a client permission to touch her abdominal area.
 Many women are quite sensitive about this after delivery.
 If she is not comfortable with you checking her, you can instruct her how to perform a Diastasis Self-Check.